Alessandro1103/obsidian/Vault1/Zettelkasten/Classical Search.md

 - Optimal cost $g^∗$: The cost of an optimal solution path.
 For a state $s$, $g^∗(s)$ is the cost of a cheapest path reaching $s$.
 - Node expansion: Generating all successors of a node, by applying all actions applicable to the node’s state $s$.
 Afterwards, the state $s$ itself is also said to be expanded.
 - Search strategy: Method for deciding which node is expanded next.
 - Open list: Set of all nodes that currently are candidates for expansion.
-Also called frontier.
+Also called *frontier*.
 - Closed list: Set of all states that were already expanded.
 Used only in graph search, not in tree search.
 Also called explored set.

+The *Duplicate Elimination* distinguish if we are working with a Tree Search(don't use it) or a Graph Search (use it):
+- Maintain a closed list:
+- Check for each generated state $s'$ whether $s'$ is in the closed list.
+If so, discard $s'$.
+The *Tree search* implies also a one way reachable state, so

 ## Part 2